 Once the beacon acquires your GPS coordinates, the flashing red light will be replaced by a flashing green light which will flash approximately once every 5 seconds.

-The flashing green light indicates the beacon is transmitting your GPS coordinates along with your 406 MHz distress signal.
+When the red light is replaced by the green light, this indicates that your beacon has successfully acquired your GPS coordinates and is transmitting them along with your 406 MHz distress signal.